Yelp Advertising Review 2018

-Yelp is clearly ramping up their sales teams as lot of our clients have been getting calls from sales reps.
-It’s probably due to the fact they didn’t meet their sales estimates recently.
+They’re most likely ramping up their sales and advertising efforts because they didn’t meet their sales estimates last year.
 Regardless, this Yelp advertising review will help you determine if it makes sense for your business to advertise with them.

-A few of our clients and yourself wants to know, is advertising with Yelp worth it?
+A few of our clients and yourself want to know, is advertising with Yelp worth it?
 The answer depends on a few factors.

 Yelp Advertising Cost